 Irell & Manella LLP’s litigators are experienced in arguing appeals before the U.S. Supreme Court, U.S. Court of Appeals for the Federal Circuit, U.S. Court of Appeals for the Ninth Circuit and California appellate courts.
-For the last 50 years, we have established important precedent in appeals ranging from professional liability, ballot initiatives and redistricting, and securities law, to defamation and right of publicity, copyright and taxation, constitutional law and intellectual property.
+For the last 50 years, we have established important precedent in appeals ranging from intellectual property, professional liability, ballot initiatives and redistricting, and securities law, to defamation and right of publicity, copyright and taxation, and constitutional law.

 Highly regarded for our work in the intellectual property sector, Irell lawyers have deep appellate expertise in patent law—before the Federal Circuit, the Patent Trial and Appeal Board (PTAB) and the U.S. Supreme Court.
 In addition, our colleague David Nimmer, the author of Nimmer on Copyright, has been cited in over 3,500 state and federal court decisions, including numerous U.S. Supreme Court opinions.